starpkg/sqlite/README.md

 - ✅ Low-level SQL execution with prepared statements and parameterized queries
 - ✅ Batch operations for executing multiple statements in a single transaction
 - ✅ High-level table and record operations for common database tasks
-- ✅ Transaction management with begin/commit/rollback support
+- ✅ Transaction management with begin/commit/rollback support and error handling
 - ✅ SQL injection prevention through parameterized queries
 - ✅ File-based and in-memory databases with flexible connection options
 - ✅ ATTACH/DETACH database support for multi-database operations